GausSN: Bayesian Time-Delay Estimation for Strongly Lensed Supernovae: Flexible Sinusoidal Microlensing Parameterization

 Recently, \cite{Pierel_2021} (hereafter \citetalias{Pierel_2021}) simulated 2.4 million glSN light curves -- 600,000 each of Type Ia, Ib/c, IIn, and IIP -- as expected from the Roman Space Telescope.\footnote{Publicly available at: \url{https://dx.doi.org/10.17909/t9-k8w7-zk32}.} The cadence, depth, and detection thresholds for the simulations are based on the Roman SN survey "All-z" strategy described in \cite{Hounsell_2018}, with modifications made for more recent survey updates.
 Based on the current plans for the instrument, \citetalias{Pierel_2021} predicts Roman will discover glSNe up to $z=4$.

-The simulation pipeline works as follows: for each SN subclass, a sample of 50 simulated galaxy-scale lenses are used to simulate 10 distinct glSN light curves with 2-4 images based on the structure of the lens.
+The simulation pipeline works as follows: for each SN type, a sample of 50 simulated galaxy-scale lenses are used to simulate 10 distinct glSN light curves with 2-4 images based on the structure of the lens.
 Each of these 500 systems are then subject to 100 iterations of microlensing for each of 12 microlensing maps, yielding 1200 variations of each glSN light curve. \citetalias{Pierel_2021} assumes achromatic microlensing, so any individual image experiences the same microlensing effects across wavelength space.
 The 12 microlensing maps are based on different choices of stellar mass model, which vary the effective radius, initial mass function, and Sérsic index of the galaxy profile.
 Objects are required to pass a series of data cuts, which are described in \citetalias{Pierel_2021}.
 For simplicity, we consider only the doubly-imaged glSNe from the \citetalias{Pierel_2021} Roman simulations.
+The distributions of parameters for the \citetalias{Pierel_2021} Roman simulations are shown in Figure \ref{fig:sim-dists}.

 We fit each object with both the constant magnification model and the sigmoid magnification model.
-For the constant magnification model, we use the following priors on the two kernel parameters, the time delay, and the magnification\footnote{We use $\mathcal{U}(a, b)$ to denote a uniform distribution over (a, b) and $\mathcal{TN}(\mu, \sigma^{2}, c, d)$ to denote a truncated normal distribution where $\mu$ and $\sigma$ are the mean and variance of an untruncated normal distribution, which is then truncated on the left at location $c$ and on the right at location $d$.}:
+For the constant magnification model, we use the following priors on the two kernel parameters, the time delay, and the magnification\footnote{We use $\mathcal{U}(a, b)$ to denote a uniform distribution over ($a$, $b$) and $\mathcal{TN}(\mu, \sigma^{2}, c, d)$ to denote a truncated normal distribution where $\mu$ and $\sigma$ are the mean and variance of an untruncated normal distribution, which is then truncated on the left at location $c$ and on the right at location $d$.}:

 where $\mu_{\Delta}$ is the difference between the times of the brightest observations of image 2 and 1 and $\mu_{\beta}$ is the ratio of the brightest observation of image 2 relative to the brightest observation of image 1.
 We define $\bm{\hat{t}}_{1}$ and $\bm{\hat{t}}_{2}$ to be all the times of observation of image 1 and 2, respectively.
 The prior on $\Delta$ therefore requires that there always be overlap between data from image 1 and data from image 2.
 Although the scaled flux data has a maximum value of 1, we allow the prior on $A$ to range from 0 to 5 so as not to overly restrict the amplitude of the underlying light curve.